YadhunandanC/Arrhythmia-Project/README.md

 ---

 ### 📘 Overview
-An *AI-powered Deep Learning project* designed to classify *cardiovascular diseases (CVDs)* from *ECG (Electrocardiogram) images*.
+This project presents a comprehensive deep learning pipeline for the automated classification of cardiovascular diseases (CVDs) using ECG (Electrocardiogram) images.
+It benchmarks the performance of two prominent neural architectures:
-The project compares the performance of *Convolutional Neural Networks (CNN)* and *Recurrent Neural Networks (RNN)* to determine which architecture provides superior accuracy and efficiency for ECG-based diagnosis.
+- Convolutional Neural Networks (CNN) — optimized for spatial feature extraction from medical images

-This system aims to support *early detection* and *automated screening* of heart abnormalities, reducing the dependency on manual ECG interpretation and minimizing human error.
+- Recurrent Neural Networks (RNN) — particularly LSTM-based models, designed for sequential data analysis The goal is to reduce reliance on manual ECG interpretation and enable scalable, AI-driven screening tools for early diagnosis of heart conditions such as arrhythmias, bradycardia, and tachycardia.

 ---